Kim Kardashian West collaborates with luxury label Fendi - NewsBreak

 Kim Kardashian West collaborates with luxury label Fendi

-The new collection of body-hugging apparel is slated to be launched on Nov.
-9 and was jointly designed by Kardashian West and British fashion designer Kim Jones, said Fendi, LVMH's (LVMH.PA) Italian luxury fashion house.
+The new collection that is slated to be launched on Nov.
+9 was jointly designed by Kardashian West and British fashion designer Kim Jones, said Fendi, LVMH's Italian luxury fashion house.

-The move comes as luxury labels seek to generate buzz in a crowded media landscape by signing on celebrities including rappers and K-pop stars, with an eye to tapping into their broad fan bases.

 Skims, which in April was valued at $1.6 billion, has gained popularity with younger shoppers since its launch in 2019 by Kardashian West, helped by the reality star and businesswoman's huge social media following.